rebeccapeltz/blockchain-learning/docs/Blockchain Wallet/Crypto Wallet Exercise/1-objectives.md

 [Chainlist](https://chainid.network/), a tool made available by [Chainlink](https://chain.link/), to **connect** Linea Sepolia, a testnet for Ethereum development, to the wallet.
 Chainlist provides a list of **RPCs** (Remote Procedure Calls) that connect wallets to Web3 middleware providers.

 3. **Chainlink Faucets**
 [Chainlink Faucets](https://faucets.chain.link/), is another tool made available by [Chainlink](https://chain.link/) to **send** test tokens to the wallet.
 Chainlink is a decentralized oracle network.
-Oracle networks create a bridge between the blockchain world and the rest of the world.
+Oracle networks create a bridge between a blockchain world and the rest of the world.

 When the transaction is complete and settled you can look up the information about it on [the Sepolia etherscan](https://sepolia.etherscan.io).